python-websockets/websockets/docs/topics/design.rst

    :target: _images/lifecycle.svg

-The lifecycle is identical on the server side, except inversion of control makes the equivalent of :meth:`~legacy.client.connect` implicit.
+The lifecycle is identical on the server side, except inversion of control makes the equivalent of :meth:`~client.connect` implicit.

 Coroutines shown in green are called by the application.
 Multiple coroutines may interact with the WebSocket connection concurrently.